Reform of the United Nations

-Since the late 1990s there have been many calls for reforms of the United Nations (UN).
-However, there is little clarity or consensus about what reform might mean in practice.
-Both those who want the UN to play a greater role in world affairs (2/3 for world government) and those who want its role confined to humanitarian work or otherwise reduced use the term "UN reform" to refer to their ideas.
+The reforms of the United Nations (UN) refer to the numerous calls since the late 1990s for transformative changes within the UN, though there has been little clarity or consensus on what those reforms should entail in practice.
+Both those who want the UN to play a greater role in world affairs and those who want its role confined to humanitarian work, or otherwise reduced, use the term "UN reform" to refer to their ideas.
 The range of opinion extends from those who want to eliminate the UN entirely, to those who want to make it into a full-fledged world government.
 Secretaries-General have presented numerous ways to implement these new reforms.
 There have been reform efforts since the creation of the UN and closely associated with each of the Secretaries-General.

 On 1 June 2011, UN Secretary-General Ban Ki-moon appointed Atul Khare of India to spearhead efforts to implement a reform agenda aimed at streamlining and improving the efficiency of the world body.
 Khare led the Change Management Team (CMT) at the UN, working with both departments and offices within the Secretariat and with other bodies in the UN system and the 193 member states.
 The CMT was tasked with guiding the implementation of a reform agenda at the UN that started with the devising of a wide-ranging plan to streamline activities, increasing accountability and ensuring the organization was more effective and efficient in delivering its many mandates and protocols.

-History
+Timeline of reforms

 The United Nations has undergone phases of reform since its foundation in 1945.
 During the first years, the first decisive change was the development of peacekeeping measures to oversee the implementation of ceasefire agreements in 1949 in the Middle East and one year later in the Kashmir conflict between India and Pakistan.
 The Soviet Union launched reform initiatives during the East-West antagonism in the 1950s to curtail the independence of the Secretariat by replacing the post of Secretary-General with a troika, including a representative from the socialist states.
 Decolonization created rapid growth in UN membership, and by 1965 it stood at 118, twice as much as at the Organization's founding.

-With states from Africa and Asia joining the United Nations, development issues became increasingly important, resulting in the expansion of the United Nations in the development area, including the establishment of the United Nations Development Programme (UNDP) in 1965 and negotiations on an International Economic Order (NIEO) as part of the North-South conflict in the 1970s.
+With states from Africa and Asia joining the United Nations, development issues became increasingly important, resulting in the expansion of the United Nations in the development area, including the establishment of the United Nations Development Programme (UNDP) in 1965 and negotiations on a New International Economic Order (NIEO) as part of the North-South conflict in the 1970s.
 The 1980s were characterized by financial crisis and the retreat of the United States, which triggered a reform of the budgetary process and the downsizing of the Organization.
 With the end of the Cold War, the rediscovery of and renaissance of the United Nations were hailed; the first half of the 1990s saw a major expansion of the Organization and the reform associated with the Agenda for Peace launched by Secretary-General Boutros Boutros-Ghali.